PX4/PX4-Avoidance/README.md

   - Librealsense (Realsense SDK).
 The installation instructions can be found [here](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md)
   - [Librealsense ROS wrappers](https://github.com/intel-ros/realsense.git)
 * Other Required Components for Occipital Structure Core:
   - Download the [Structure SDK](https://structure.io/developers).
+The version tested with this package is `0.7.1`.
 Create the `build` directory and build the SDK
   ```bash
   mkdir build
   cd build